Sporting CP 1 Sport Clube União Torreense 2 (AET)

 The lions are off to Jamor once more to defend the Taça de Portugal that they won in extra time last May after extra time in the Dérbi de Lisboa.
 I say won it.
 If you live in the red and white half of the city they might say that Sporting robbed it.
 Either way it's been sat in our trophy cabinet for the past twelve months.
 They will face Sport Clube União Torreense who at the time of writing sit third in Liga 2 with one game to play and a huge chance that they might well be playing the lions twice next season.
 It goes without saying that for both clubs Matchday 34 and the final in Jamor represent huge opportunities for both sides.

-Now full admission I couldn't tell you where Torres Vadras was on a map if my life depended on it.
+Now full admission I couldn't tell you where Torres Vedras was on a map if my life depended on it.
 But what I have already learned about the town and the football club I already like.
 Because it transpires that not only does my friend live there, her Dad turned out for the club in his youth to boot and regales stories of how the townspeople would turn out to fill the stadium on matchday in days gone by to specifically support the players that lived in their area.
 It is by very essence a side with community at its heart.
 I don't know about you but I'm sold on it already.
 Especially in a week that has already been dominated by money and will continue to do so by the time the curtain falls on our league season on Saturday night.
 The lions have confirmed they've broken their transfer record for the second straight season and third time in four years with the signing of the Uruguayan Rodrigo Zalazar for €30m from Sporting Braga.
 The lions only need to equal Benfica's result on Saturday night to qualify for the Champions League and the millions in revenue that brings with it.
 So being able to start with a story about a community coming together to support one another for me is a reminder of what the game had at its heart for so many years and with every season that passes is now sadly lost to time.
 These should be the stories that we grow up telling our children about because in life these are the tales that actually mean the most.
 Because these are the ones that are truest to life itself.
 Especially when all around the world there are those who sow seeds of hatred when as we all know life is so much richer when everyone comes together.
 This for the fans of Torreense will be one of those events where the town itself on the matchday will feel like a ghost town.
 Everyone will be dreaming of bringing the cup back with them on the night and to unleash celebrations that will last both long into the night and longer into the memories of its townspeople.
 For their fans and their players this is the game where childhood dreams could be realised and hearts can be broken.
 For on its day there are fewer crueller places in life than the course of 90 minutes of football.
 The Jogo Bonito for all its beauty can be a cruel mistress.

-OK I might have been a been giving it a bit of dramatic licence for effect when I wrote that on matchday Torres Vadras will be like a ghost town and it's not as much a town but a municipality, but you can bet your bollocks to a barn dance theres still an air of excitement around the place.
+OK I might have been a been giving it a bit of dramatic licence for effect when I wrote that on matchday Torres Vedras will be like a ghost town and it's not as much a town but a municipality, but you can bet your bollocks to a barn dance theres still an air of excitement around the place.
 I'll figure out one day how Portuguese places work and then maybe I'll work on how Portuguese surnames work.
 There's more chance of me figuring both of those out than ever learning the language it has to be said.

 There's a wonderful irony that this Saturday the Torreense fans will not only be willing their own team on to beat Vizela but equally they'll be cheering on Sporting too as João Gião's youngsters travel away to second place Academico Viseu and a win for both them and Torreense would see them finish second in the automatic promotion places and AV have to play two further games against the side who finishes third bottom in the Liga.
 How Torreense must wish that Academico were facing the early season of Sporting B who coincidentally they lost to 1-0 on Matchday 1 and not the version whose form has fallen off the edge of a cliff.
 Having led the table for large parts their form was so bad through 2026 that with three games to go there was still a possibility they could have been relegated back to Liga 3 but thankfully for them the results of those beneath them went their way.
 For now we now that Marítimo will be back in the Liga, no doubt to make Sporting's life a misery once more.
 I'm pretty sure I've actually seen the islanders play twice in person but I'll have to fact check that.
 I went to a lot of games growing up.
 Even if Torreense miss out on automatic promotion they cannot be caught by fourth place Vizela who are five points behind.
 Whilst I wouldn't bet my life on it I'm pretty sure that Vizela were top two with Sporting B at one stage in the season and may have even been top.
 I'd be willing to take a couple of quid each way on it.
 But truthfully all they've been left to play for is a bit of mischief and being the pantomime villains if they scupper Torreense’s chances.
 For the Torreense players it must be a nightmare scenario because for many it might be the only time they get to the Taça de Portugal final and by now normally players are trying to take it easy, certainly in the game before so they don't pick up an injury.
 Here it starts to read like the Joseph Heller novel Catch 22 because say the young lions do win but Torreense have taken it easy and find they could have had automatic promotion.
 They'll spend a week kicking themselves and then have to play the game of their lives and leave everything out on the pitch to try beat the current Taça da Portugal holders.
 Unlike Desportivo de Aves they're not going to have the advantage of attacks on players at Alcochete five days before the game.
 Jesus I hope not anyway.
 But if they leave it all out on the pitch and drain the tanks against Vizela and it's all in vain they leave themselves more vulnerable for Sporting.
 Then if they miss out on beating Sporting and on second place and have drained themselves maybe once, maybe twice, what do they have left for a double legged play off game against Liga opposition?
 You'd rather be a Sporting player even with the pressure of Champions League qualification at stake on Saturday and the weight of expectation that they'll win at Jamor against Liga 2 opposition.
 Their destiny at least feels like it's very much in their own hands.
 They go into this Saturday off the back of two wins scoring 9 times.
 Their tails are back up after disastrous draws against the leagues bottom two sides which will have I'm sure at that stage given the fans of Torreense some hope they can pull off a miracle at Jamor and lift the trophy.
 I imagine after the 5-1 over Vitória and 4-1 over Rio Ave not so much.
 It's always the hope that kills you in the end.